Jeremiah 25 – The Cup of Fury in God’s Hand

 ii.
 It is also possible that the oppressor refers to the agents of God’s judgment (such as the Babylonians), and not directly to God Himself.
 Either way, the promise is sure: judgment is coming.

 iii.
 “It is never pleasant to read of destruction, but this is the corollary of the Lord’s righteousness.
-It must also be remember that it was anticipatory, and thus allowed the nations concerned time to repent.”
+It must also be remembered that it was anticipatory, and thus allowed the nations concerned time to repent.”
 (Cundall)